trustedtomato/decharge/README.md

 I tried to fix these issues with this project.

 ## Goals
-- Keep the core package bloatless.
+- The bloaty things should be opt-in.
 - Don't add anything to the core which would result in an unwanted chunk of output when building.
 - Don't add any feature which hasn't got neat IDE support (syntax highlighting, autocompletion and linting).